Spirituality, Meaning, & the Meaning of Spirituality

 What even is spirituality?
 Rachel asks that very question in one of this blog’s first posts, and gives her answer there too.
 It’s one of the fundamental questions of spiritual direction.
-Those seeking or giving spiritual direction are liable to stumble on it sooner or later, through education or reflection.
-This post is one of those trips—and since it’s a bone we may need help chewing, I attempt to shine some Sirius-light on the best research I could dig up.
-Hopefully it’s illuminating.
+Anyone seeking or giving spiritual direction is apt to stumble on it eventually, through education or reflection.
+Some just stub their intellectual toe and move on.
+But this post represents a slightly more extensive tumble—and since its subject is a bone we may need help chewing, we'll let previous research shine Sirius-light where it may.
+If by some stroke of luck what follows is illuminating, credit goes to that research.

-In 2016 some researchers in Germany and the U.S. published the results of a formal investigation into the meaning of spirituality [A].
+In 2016 researchers in Germany and the U.S. published the results of a formal investigation into the meaning of spirituality [A].
 They based their investigation on a 2011 survey of Germans and Americans that asked, among other questions, “How would you define the term ‘spirituality’?”
 Approximately eighteen hundred different definitions came back, about forty percent German and sixty percent American.
-Quantifying these samples, the researchers started running statistical analysis.
+Quantifying these samples, they ran statistical analyses.

 First they looked for categories of response, grouping similar categories together and narrowing the list down to just those that make the most sense of overall response patterns [B].
 They found that ten basically distinct concept clusters [C] come under the heading of spirituality, almost always in some combination [D]: